RolfBremer/in-dexter/in-dexter.typ

 }

 // Internal function to set plain and nested entries
+#let make-entries(
+  entries,
+  page-link,
+  reg-entry,
+  use-bang-grouping,
+  apply-casing,
-#let make-entries(entries, page-link, reg-entry, use-bang-grouping, apply-casing) = {
+) = {
   // Handling LaTeX nested entry syntax (only if it is the last entry)

   if use-bang-grouping and entries.len() == 1 {